nuuuwan/news_lk3_data/README.md

 Speaking to Daily Mirror, PHI union Head Upul Rohana said a significant number of PHIs feel insecure and fearful in the performance of their duties in light of the tragic incident.

-Despite assurances from the Inspector General of Police that investigations have been handed over to the Criminal Investigation Department (CID) and the Special Task Force (STF), Rohan lamented the lack of progress in the case thus far.
+Despite assurances from the Inspector General of Police that investigations have been handed over to the Criminal Investigation Department (CID) and the Special Task Force (STF), Rohana lamented the lack of progress in the case thus far.

 Roshan Kumara Vithanage, the deceased PHI, had been involved in handling several serious legal cases and had uncovered alarming revelations regarding establishments selling rotten food.